Space Western

 Early space Western print media (1952).

-Space Western is a subgenre of science fiction that uses the themes and tropes of Westerns within science-fiction stories in an outer space setting.
+Space Western is a subgenre of science fiction that uses the themes, tropes, or archetypes of Westerns within science-fiction stories in an outer space setting.
 Subtle influences may include exploration of new, lawless frontiers, while more overt influences may feature actual cowboys in outer space who use rayguns and ride robotic horses.
 Although initially popular, a strong backlash against perceived hack writing caused the genre to become a subtler influence until the 1980s, when it regained popularity.
 A further critical reappraisal occurred during the 2000s due to critical acclaim for Firefly.

 Setting

 The space Western is a science fiction story that contains Western genre elements within an outer space setting.
 These Western themes can be explicit, such as cowboys in outer space, or they can be a more subtle influence in space opera.
 The genre can be contrasted with science fiction Western, which generally relies on traditional Western frontier settings. while the space Western, having its roots in science fiction, contains plots, tropes, or archetypes of the Western genre, but is generally set in outer space in a futuristic setting.

 Gene Roddenberry described Star Trek: The Original Series as a space Western (or, more poetically, as "Wagon Train to the stars").
 Firefly and its cinematic follow-up Serenity literalized the Western aspects of the genre popularized by Star Trek: it used frontier towns, horses, and the styling of classic John Ford Westerns.
 Worlds that have been terraformed may be depicted as presenting similar challenges as that of a frontier settlement in a classic Western.
 Six-shooters and horses may be replaced by ray guns and rockets.

 The idea is that the vast distances of space have formed barriers, forcing people to become independent or even restricted.
 Popular themes within the genre are new frontiers in the galaxy and trying to "control" the vast expanse of space.
 The stories focus on the hardship and adventure of the unexplored space frontier.